mozilla-services/mozilla-pipeline-schemas/README.md

 changes to templated external pieces and when/how that impacted a given doctype's schema over time.
 This means that it should be easy to look back in time for the provenance of different parts of the schema for each doctype.

+We have a number of scripts to keep the schemas in sync with various in-tree definitions.
+See the contents of the `scripts` subdirectory.